Unvaccinated child dies from flu in Florida

 And the rate of children receiving vaccines appeared to fall nationwide last season from previous seasons, according to the National Foundation for Infectious Diseases.

-During the 2015-2016 season, approximately 59.3 percent of children between the ages of 6 months old and 17 years old were vaccinated against the flu, the NFID reported.
+During the 2015-16 season, approximately 59.3 percent of children between 6 months old and 17 years old were vaccinated against the flu, the foundation reported.
 Last season, 57.9 percent of children in the same age range were vaccinated.

-This year, doctors are working to create a more effective vaccine that will protect against H3N2 and three additional strains of the flu after last year's vaccine was deemed only 25 percent effective against the most common and deadly strain of flu, H3N2.
+Researchers are working to make a more effective flu vaccine.
+Last year’s vaccine only reduced the risk of catching flu by about 40 percent, but the CDC said it greatly reduced the risk of becoming very ill or dying from flu.
+The hope is to eventually get a vaccine that reduces infections by 90 percent or more, but that’s years away.

 "It is the best way to protect from getting illness from having to see the doctor, from being hospitalized, and, in kids, it prevents death," said Dr. Dan Jernigan, CDC influenza division director.